 Do you often stumble upon new concepts and topics that fascinates you, but miss someone to explore and discuss them with?

-P.S.
-There will be pizza, fuel for creativity!
+PS: We will be serving some food - fuel for creativity!

 The DLN reading club is a peer driven initiative for members of Digital Life Norway Research School, with the primary objective of introducing multidisciplinary topics of relevant societal issues to DLN research scientists of diverse backgrounds.
 The aim is to expand "thinking horizons" by connecting diverse perspectives, life experiences and discussions of curated texts and topics.
 The reading club will try to utilize the transdisciplinary capacity of the research school’s members.
 The reading material will consist of topics that cut across different disciplines where we can learn from each other’s backgrounds, but we will try to have an overarching focus on the relation between science and society.